Latest AFL News

 Gold Coast's first selection in the 2024 National Draft comes at 39, which is followed by 41, 51, 60, 76, and 78, equating to 1,291 points, or roughly Pick 12.

-Craig Cameron's shrewd list management also saw the club secure a future first-round selection (Port Adelaide) during the trade that saw John Noble head to the Queensland club.
+Craig Cameron's shrewd list management also saw the club secure two future first-round selections (Port Adelaide and Collingwood) during the trade that saw John Noble head to the Queensland club.

 Compelling from the expansion club that is desperate for finals, that has sat idly by, watching fellow younger brother GWS' consistent September appearances.